Punjabi Market, Vancouver

 The Punjabi Market, also known as Little India, is a commercial district and ethnic enclave in Vancouver, British Columbia.
-Officially recognized by the city as being primarily a major South Asian, Indo-Canadian and Punjabi population business community and cultural area, the Punjabi District is roughly a six block section of Main Street around 49th Avenue in the Sunset neighbourhood.
+Officially recognized by the city as being primarily a major South Asian and Punjabi population business community and cultural area, Punjabi Market is situated on Main Street between 48th and 51st Avenues in the Sunset neighbourhood of South Vancouver.

 The Market marked its 50th anniversary on May 31, 2020, virtually due to the COVID pandemic.

 History

 Early immigration

 The first South Asian immigrants from Punjab landed in Vancouver in the 1890s.
 One early Indian settlement came by the name of Paldi after a village near Hoshiarpur in Punjab.
 They settled down in Kitsilano near First Avenue and Burrard Street, where many worked in lumber mills and at construction sites throughout the Lower Mainland.

 Indians who later immigrated to Vancouver are believed to have suffered the same treatment given to the Chinese (Chinatown) and Japanese (Japantown).
 They were subject to the bias and animosities of the predominantly Anglo-Saxon majority and occupied distinct and discrete quarters of the city.
 Most of the new residents sought established homes and to earn reasonably secure incomes.
 They settled in the area near 49th Avenue and Main Street and many established restaurants and businesses there and throughout the city to make a living.
 The settlers brought with them distinctive habits and attitudes that influenced the choice of food, work and recreational activity.